gosu/ashton/README.md

 * Ashton
     - {Ashton::Texture} - Single texture (compared to Gosu::Image which uses a spritesheet) which can be drawn directly onto and drawn to the Window.

-    - {Ashton::LightManager} -  Manages and combines the lighting from {Ashton::LightSource} objects.
+    - {Ashton::Lighting::Manager} -  Manages and combines the lighting from {Ashton::Lighting::LightSource} objects.

-    - {Ashton::LightSource} -  A single light-source that illuminates and whose can be blocked by shadow-casting objects.
+    - {Ashton::Lighting::LightSource} -  A single light-source that illuminates and whose can be blocked by shadow-casting objects.

     - {Ashton::ParticleEmitter} - Generates, manages and displays particles.